-What is it: Ayakashi: Samurai Horror Tales
+What it is: Ayakashi: Samurai Horror Tales

 History and Context of Ayakashi: Samurai Horror Tales